ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/ip-networking.png)<span>Sockets</span></span>

-In Mbed OS, this socket API is C++ based but closely follows the functionality from POSIX standard (IEEE Std 1003.1) and relevant RFC standards.
-Socket interface is abstract and protocol agnostic and requires you to specifying the protocol only when creating the socket.
-On libraries and interfaces, abstract base class may be used, allowing applications to be ported from protocol to another.
+In Mbed OS, this socket API is C++ based but closely follows the functionality from the POSIX standard (IEEE Std 1003.1) and relevant RFC standards.
+The Socket interface is abstract and protocol agnostic and requires you to specify the protocol only when creating the socket.
+With libraries and interfaces, you may use the abstract base class, which allows you to port applications from one protocol to another.

-### General usage
+### General use

 The following steps describe the typical application flow:

 1. Initialize a network interface.
 1. Create a socket.
-1. Connect (optional step for datagram protocols)
+1. Connect (optional step for datagram protocols).
 1. Send data.
 1. Receive data.
 1. Close the socket.